 Now isn’t that a comforting thought?
-Let’s see, left arm is out now, we’ve got right arm, both thighs and buttocks.
-Great, now just pull my hair and tell me you love me and my night will be complete.
+Let’s see, left arm is out now, but good news!
+We’ve got a right arm, both thighs, and buttocks.
+Great, now just pull my hair and tell me you love me, and my night will be complete.

 Another nurse comes in, washes the crusty mass of blood off of my hands, and cleans out the puncture wounds and surface scratches left by the cat’s scythe-like claws.
 I resist wondering how much more damage I would have suffered if I had just simply wrung the cat’s neck.

-Okay, now I’m full of holes, meds and antibodies, and have been irradiated.
-Finally, I get the discharge paperwork.
+Okay, now I’m full of holes, meds, and antibodies and have been irradiated.
+Finally, I got the discharge paperwork.
 That’s when I find my door prize.
-Congratulations, you get to take four more follow-up shots for rabies at the ER over the next four weeks, unless, of course, animal control can catch the cat.
+Congratulations, you get to take four more follow-up shots for rabies at the ER over the next four weeks unless animal control can catch the cat.
 Argh!
-Finally, I make my way home three hours at the ER.
+Finally, I make my way home after three hours at the ER.

 So folks, if you ever find a stray animal in your backyard, go indoors and call animal control.
 Don’t ever attempt cat wrangling.
 You will get more than you bargained for.

-The postscript to this story, is that animal control caught the cat, and by the time they had finished observing it, concluded it did not have rabies.
+The postscript to this story is that animal control caught the cat.
+When they finished observing it, they concluded it did not have rabies.
 By then, of course, I had finished my regime of inoculations.
-On the plus side, however, if I’m ever bitten by an animal or a politician, I won’t need to worry about rabies.
+On the plus side, however, if I’m ever bitten by an animal, lawyer, or politician, I won’t need to worry about rabies.